gutenbergtools/gutenbergsite/site/policy/collection_development.md

 the quality and diversity of thought and expression."

-The FTR makes it clear that inclusion of an item in a library collection does not mean the ideas within it are endorsed by the library: "librarians, and booksellers do not need to endorse every idea or presentation they make available.
+The FTR makes it clear that inclusion of an item in a library collection does not mean the ideas within it are endorsed by the library.
+"Publishers, librarians, and booksellers do not need to endorse every idea or presentation they make available.
 It would conflict with the public interest for them to establish their own political, moral, or aesthetic views as a standard for determining what should be published or circulated."

 The final paragraph of FTR serves to summarize Project Gutenberg's commitment to building a diverse and vibrant collection, and to not avoid inclusion of eBooks based on their topics or the ideas within them: